2ndsleep/2ndsleep.github.io/_drafts/networking/virtual_networks/explainers/2021-03-29-tcp-ip-part-4-ip-routing.md

 title: TCP/IP Explainer Part 4 (IP Routing)
 categories: networking virtual_network explainer
 toc: true
+description: How computers on different LANs talk to each other
 ---
 The best thing about IP addresses is that they are routable.
 Routers get IP packets from one computer to a computer on a different network.